 Gastronomy & Wine

 There is a multitude of wine regions surrounding Florence: Chianti Rufina to the east, Chianti Classico to the south, and Chianti Colli Fiorentini in the hills outside Florence.
-The main grape variety is the black Sangiovese, a grape grown in Tuscany since ancient times which is translated as “Blood of Jove”.
+The main grape variety is the black Sangiovese, a grape grown in Tuscany since ancient times, which is translated as “Blood of Jove.”
 Secondary grapes include Canaiolo, Trebbiano Toscano and Malvasia.
-The highest quality producing area is Chianti Classico and top producers include Badia Coltibuono, Capannelle, Castello di Ama, Fonterutoli and Fattoria di Felsina.
+The highest quality producing area is Chianti Classico, and top producers include Badia Coltibuono, Capannelle, Castello di Ama, Fonterutoli, and Fattoria di Felsina.

 Consecrated by St. Ambrose in 393, this austere church is the oldest in Florence.
-A Romanesque redesign took place in 1060 and most of what we see today actually dates back to the changes Brunelleschi made in the early 1400s.
-What visitors come to see, however, is not only the church itself but the masterpieces by Settignano, Donatello and Bronzino.
+A Romanesque redesign took place in 1060, and most of what we see today dates back to the changes Brunelleschi made in the early 1400s.
+What visitors come to see, however, is not only the church itself but the masterpieces by Settignano, Donatello, and Bronzino.
 Very interesting to see the Old Sacristy by Brunelleschi and the New Sacristy by Michelangelo (that holds the Medici family tombs).
 In the cloister of San Lorenzo, you’ll see the fascinating Laurentian Library, designed by Michelangelo under the patronage of the Medicis, which is where they stored their collection of ancient books, papyri, and manuscripts.

-Il Bargello is one of the loveliest museums in Florence with a pretty courtyard and wonderful collection of sculptures (Donatello, Michelangelo), medieval weapons, jewelry, and ancient tapestries.
+Il Bargello is one of the loveliest museums in Florence with a pretty courtyard and beautiful collection of sculptures (Donatello, Michelangelo), medieval weapons, jewelry, and ancient tapestries.
 The historic Galleria dell’ Accademia is rightly famous as it is home to the original David by Michelangelo (a copy is in the Piazza Della Signoria).
 Other masterpieces include Michelangelo’s slaves and this Pieta of Palestina.
 The Dominican convent and museum of San Marco are very interesting to visit for history buffs, as it was here that Savonarola gave his fiery sermons.
 The museum is an example of a pristinely preserved fifteenth-century convent.

 Buy Majolica ceramics and dine at the beautiful Alle Murate restaurant on Via del Proconsolo.
 High-end boutiques abound on Via Tornabuoni (Gucci, Versace, Bulgari, Prada) and Via Della Vigna Nuova (Dolce & Gabbana).
-The Ponte Vecchio (the oldest bridge in Florence and the only one not bombed in WWII) is full of interesting jewelers.
+The Ponte Vecchio (the oldest bridge in Florence and the only one not bombed in WWII) is full of exciting jewelers.